×

 Ci stiamo vestendo! — We’re getting dressed!

-The key test before you roll out the present continuous is to ask yourself: do I want to emphasize that this action is taking place right now?
+Before you roll out the present continuous, ask yourself: Do I want to emphasize that this action is taking place right now?
+For example, I could say:

 Che stanno facendo? — What are they doing?

-The question could perhaps be interpreted as a bit more insistent or anxious than if I were to ask:
+The question could be interpreted as a bit more insistent or anxious than if I were to ask:

 Che fanno? — What are they doing?/What do they do?

-• Sta’ zitto!
-Sto ascoltando un podcast! — Be silent!
-I’m listening to a podcast!
+Sta’ zitto!
+Sto ascoltando un podcast!

-Ascolto molti podcast interessantissimi in italiano. — I listen to many interesting podcasts in Italian.
+Ascolto molti podcast in italiano.

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.